-A home equity loan is similar to a cash-out refinance because you are using your home equity as collateral for a loan.
+A home equity loan is similar to a cash-out refinance because you use your home equity as collateral for a loan.
 A home equity loan is a separate loan, also called a second mortgage.
-You can borrow up to 80% of the lTV ratio with home equity loans, or HELOC.
+You can borrow up to 80% of the LTV ratio with home equity loans or HELOCs.

 Rate and Term Refinance

-A streamline refinance is available for home loans that are backed by the Government, such as FHA loans.
-As the name suggest the refinance process is streamlined making it quick and easy.
+A streamlined refinance is available for home loans backed by the Government, such as FHA loans.
+As the name suggests, the refinance process is streamlined, requiring little paperwork.

-FHA streamline refinance loans allow homeowners with FHA loans to refinance their loan to get a lower interest rate without tons of paperwork.
+FHA streamline refinance loans allow homeowners with FHA loans to refinance their mortgage to a lower rate without tons of paperwork.

 Refinancing your mortgage can be a costly process.
 Closing costs are fees charged by lenders for funding the loan.
 Closing costs can range from 1%-5% of the loan amount.
 These closing costs can typically be rolled into the mortgage loan.